heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ɵ. The lines begin to stitch themselves back together, like pottery fragments joined with gold
+ɰ.
+The lines begin to stitch themselves back together, like pottery fragments joined with gold

 <p align="center">